mouseless/json-concepts/specs/05-arrays/03-object-arrays.md

 In concepts shadow, object array is represented as a variable with the dimensions of the array definition.
-Since object array does not have a name, this variable node does not have a `"name"` key.
+Since object array does not have a name, this variable node does not have a `name` key.

 ## Schema